 NFIB is a founding member of the Coalition for PBM Reform to engage and amplify the voices of small businesses regarding how PBMs threaten broad and affordable access to local healthcare.
 The goals of our coalition are:

 - Patient choice of pharmacy

 - Patient access to lowest-cost medications

 - Full transparency of true drug costs to employers/plan sponsors

-Take Action: Join other small business owners in telling Congress to support the Pharmacy Benefit Manager Transparency Act and its price transparency to small businesses through PBM reform.
+Take Action: Join other small business owners in telling Congress to support the PBM reform and to promote transparency for small businesses.